 6. Make contextual information accessible

-Your shared inbox or help desk software may allow you to automatically include contextual information with each conversation.
+Your shared inbox or customer service software may allow you to automatically include contextual information with each conversation.
 For example, help customer service staff quickly identify VIPs or account-managed customers who may require special handling.

 With accurate information and updated systems, your team is ready to dive into those surging support queues and social feeds.
 For the customer service leader, the final job is to facilitate that work and look after your team.